 Of course, I love a beautifully set table and have written about fancy centerpieces often enough.
 I adore boughs of greenery and preserved pinecones and citrus fruits piled high in silver bowls.
 I swoon for bone china and Waterford crystal and all of the other finery so lauded as the “essentials” for a formal holiday table setting.
 But my personal favorite decorations of the season tend to be a lot less glamorous and much less photo-friendly.
+To ensure that a holiday home like this is tidy, residential carpet cleaning services such as the ones offered by clean carpet professionals are essential.

 The decorations I have come to love the most are those that represent annual, seasonal traditions – some of which have been passed along from my husband’s and my families and some of which our own family is creating with each passing year.
 The popsicle–framed school picture ornaments my daughter proudly gifts us each year now get prominent placement on the tree and have ousted the cut-crystal ones we received the first year we were married.
 Though my heart stopped for a moment the year I discovered my then three-year-old daughter banging my Great-Grandmother’s Baby Jesus against the side of the crèche (she claimed he was opening his presents), it’s now the resulting chips around his hairline that make this particular nativity more than an heirloom.
 Those chips make it mine.